akostrik/stage_telegram_python/README.md

 Asynchrony of all MongoDB requests and OpenAI requests is not implemented yet.

+Installation an configuration instructions are complicated, bacause usage of docker containers for them is not implemented yet.

 ## Conceptual limitations
 The learning and the choice of the characteristics are founded on a human subjective opinion, where there's a margin of error.